-Joe Cangelosi and I have been friends since the first grade and much of my early years in the hobby were spent playing over at his house or him at mine.
+Joe Cangelosi and I have been friends since the second grade and much of my early years in the hobby were spent playing over at his house or him at mine.
 We played D&D, Star Trek (yep, same Joe) and lots of Villains and Vigilantes.

 "Do you remember this character...", Joe types to me on Facebook.
 It was one of his old characters.
 Yes.
 Yes I did.
 Great Scott, after 26 years I did as if I had just run a game with him the day before.
 Behold what wonders are unearthed when we finally clean up the crap in our closets.

 Anyway, ever since he sent me the message and picture I've been thinking about Superhero gaming and why its so hard to pull off effectively these days.

 Superheroes is second only to Star Trek on my list of favorite gaming subjects but I fear the genre that I loved to play in is no longer the one I adored in years past.
 For the last five to ten years, a good number of my Superhero gaming endeavours have gone something like this...

 Me: "Hey gang, I'm thinking of running a Superhero campaign."

 Me: "Great!
 Its going to be a classic comic book style game."

 My Players: "Got it!
 No problem!
 We all love comic books."

 Me: "Fantastic.
 This is going to be sweet!
 Anyone have any character ideas?"